PoCInnovation/Workshops/hardware/5.MQTT_Esp32/README.md

 - Your Computer
 </details>

-You will now publish your epitech :e-mail: to the topic **/Workshop/Hardware/**.
+You will now publish your epitech :e-mail: to the topic **/Workshop/Hardware/**. <br/>

-You can find all information in the step 05 to send me your email.
+You can find all information in the step 05 to send me your email. <br/>

-If the messages appear in my log you have successfully completed this step!
+If the messages appear in my log you have successfully completed this step! <br/>

-Let's continue to the next step! :moon:
+Let's continue to the next step! :clap:

 #### Resources
 - [Publish Mosquitto](https://mosquitto.org/man/mosquitto_pub-1.html)